springernature/shunter/README.md

 ## Contributing

 We'd love for you to contribute to Shunter.
-We maintain a [developer guide](docs/developer-guide.md) to help people get started with working on Shunter itself.
-It outlines the structure of the application and some of the development practices we uphold.
+We maintain a [guide to help developers](docs/developer-guide.md) get started with working on Shunter itself.
+It outlines the structure of the library and some of the development practices we uphold.

 We also label [issues that might be a good starting-point][starter-issues] for new developers to the project.